Collection of terms and definitions related to ShipStation's integrated partners.

 ShipStation will import the weight for each line item in the order.

-ShipStation will import the total order weight from the selling channel.
+ShipStation will import the total order weight from the store.

 ShipStation will import the payment method used to pay for the order.

-ShipStation will import the shipping method chosen by the customer at time of checkout.
+ShipStation will import the shipping method chosen by the customer during their store checkout.

-Definitions for Common ShipStation Features table on each Carrier's help article.
+Definitions for Common ShipStation Features table in each carrier's help article.

-The carrier integration can be used to create domestic shipping labels.
+The carrier can be used to create domestic shipping labels.

-ShipStation will submit international customs information electronically to the carrier.
+ShipStation will submit international customs declarations electronically to the carrier.

 ShipStation will display estimated shipping rates for the carrier based on the connected account information and shipment details.

-The carrier integration can be used to create international shipping labels.
+The carrier can be used to create international shipping labels.

 ShipStation can print the store's logo on shipping labels created for this carrier.
-Label branding may not be available for all shipping services.
+Label branding may not be available for all services supported by this carrier.

-ShipStation can include information that will be displayed on the label as a label message.
-Label messages may not be available for all shipping services.
+ShipStation can print information on the label as a label message (configure in Label Document Options).
+The carrier may or may not support all 3 label message fields and label messages may not be available for all services supported by this carrier.

-The carrier integration can be used to create multi-package shipments, where multiple individual packages are linked together into a single shipment record with a master tracking number.
+This carrier can be used to create multi-package shipments, where multiple labels are created for a single shipment and the individual packages are linked together in a single shipment record with a master tracking number.

-You can connect this carrier integration to ShipStation multiple times using different account information, and choose which account will be used to create each shipment.
+You can connect this carrier to ShipStation multiple times using different accounts and choose which account will be used to create each shipment.

-The carrier integration can be used to create domestic return labels.
+The carrier can be used to create domestic return labels.

 Shipping labels created for this carrier will include a tracking number that can be used to view the shipment status on the carrier's tracking website.
 Tracking may not be available for all shipping services.